High Speed 1: Construction

 As a consequence of the restructuring, the LCR consortium in 2001 consisted of engineering consultants and construction firms Arup, Bechtel, Halcrow and Systra (which form Rail Link Engineering (RLE)); transport operators National Express and SNCF (which operates the Eurostar (UK) share of the Eurostar service with the National Railway Company of Belgium and British Airways), electricity company EDF and UBS.

 There were several deaths of employees working on the CTRL over the construction period.
 One occurred on 28 March 2003 near Folkestone when a worker came into contact with the energised power supply.
 Another death occurred two months later, in May 2003, when a scaffolder fell 7 m at Thurrock, Essex.
 Three companies were found guilty of breaching health and safety legislation by omitting to provide barriers, resulting in Deverson Direct Ltd. being ordered to pay a fine of £50,000, J.Murphy & Sons Ltd £25,000, and Hochtief £25,000.
 Two more deaths resulted from a fire on board a train carrying wires, one mile (1 mi) inside a tunnel under the Thames between Swanscombe, Kent, and Thurrock, Essex on 16 August 2005.
 The train shunter died at the scene and the train driver later died in hospital.
 It has been suggested that a large amount of blame for accidents throughout the project lay with individual behaviour, becoming such a problem that an internal programme was launched to tackle problem behaviour during the construction.

 The cost of construction was £6.84 billion.
-At £51 million per mile, this was higher than other projects in many other countries.
+At £62 million per kilometre, this was higher than other projects in many other countries.
 The French LGV Est, a line built largely through near-flat fields (save for the Saverne Tunnel) and which terminates outside its urban centres (Vaires-sur-Marne for Paris and Vendenheim for Strasbourg) cost £22 million per mile.
 Its phase one was completed in 2003 and phase two in 2007.